chijosh/chijosh/README.md

 # 💫 About Me:
 Hi!
 I'm Joshua, a Fullstack Software Engineer based in Germany.
-I build scalable fullstack solutions for fast-growing startups.
+I build scalable fullstack solutions.
 From intuitive user interfaces to robust backend systems, I craft applications that delight and inspire users.
 ---

 ## 🌐 Socials: